BrianWill/kanji_drills/README.md

 - RightArrow: mark current kanji green
 - Alt-R (main screen): review temporary list of all current red cards from all current red lists

+Clicking a kun'yomi reading opens a jisho.org search in your browser for that word + kanji combo.

 ## Lists

 The main screen presents 200+ lists of the jouyou kanji.
 An individual kanji may appear in multiple lists.

 - Click a list's name to see and drill the kanji in the list.
 - Click links to mark a list red, green, or black.
-- A timestamp indicates the last time the list's color was changed.
+- A timestamp indicates when the list was last marked.

 The "meaning" lists contain the jouyou kanji whose primary meanings relates to a common theme.
 For example, the "Animals (meaning)" list contains the kanji related to animals.